DISTANCE DYNAMIC REBALANCING

 There are many reasons why distance treatments work.
 Basically, the concept is similar to radio, television, or WiFi traveling across distances - one does not need to be in the same room, or even the same building, to send and receive information.

-I know that, having had hands-on, in-person work with me, the thought of having a Telehealth session instead may seem pointless, as if the main component is missing.
+Perhaps, having had hands-on, in-person work with me or someone else, the thought of having a Telehealth session instead may seem pointless, as if the main component is missing.

 I ask you, however, to "reframe" your thinking and instead of thinking of one of these types of sessions as "a poor substitute" for a hands-on, in-person, session, think of them as a different type of therapeutic experience, and consider the positive effect/benefits they can offer - read what is on my website about these sessions (my description, blog, and people's experiences), and feel free to ask me questions.